-Exercise may help with most minor digestive problems, from bloating to constipation, say experts.
-Physical activity helps your body’s digestive system move things along and eliminate waste.
-It also helps reduces stress, a prime irritant of many digestive problems.
+Exercise may help with most minor digestive problems, from bloating to constipation.
+Physical activity helps your body’s digestive system move things along and let go of waste.
+It also curbs stress, which can trigger many digestive problems.

 Try Probiotics for Diarrhea

 Probiotics are "good" bacteria.
 They are in some yogurts, juices, snacks, and supplements.
 Research shows they may help if you have diarrhea, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
 But scientists don’t yet know which probiotics help which conditions and how much you need.
 Talk to your doctor to learn more.

 Ever have an upset stomach due to nerves?
 Your brain and digestive system are connected.
 Stress can worsen problems like IBS and ulcers.
 Make it a priority to be active, get enough sleep, meditate, and relax.